 - Be sure to pull the entire length of thread through the layers before starting a new stitch, to prevent a knotted mess.

-- Use button and carpet thread or quilting thread rather then all purpose thread, for extra strength.
+- Use button and carpet thread or quilting thread rather than all purpose thread, for extra strength.

 - If you have lost the original button, you may be able to "steal" an original button from a normally unseen area, such as the shirt tails.
 Some garments are purchased with extra buttons sewn on to the inside of the garment.
 If you purchase a garment that comes with extra buttons packaged with the tag, take a few moments to sew on the extra buttons in an inconspicuous area of the garment.